rupeshbagool/AmazonNewUserCartTest/README.md

 # AmazonNewUserCartTest

 **Note : This code is running on Windows Machine.
-			Code developed on Windows laptop as I have windows one.
-			Need a platform for MacOS and Linux, to see the meta data infomation and use that to develop a code to extend support to MacOS and Linux.

 **Before Test - Set up**
 1. Browser can be passed as parameter for running on desired browser (Chrome).

-**After Test - Tear down**
-1. All the existing sessions are closed.

 **Miscellaneous Feature**
 1. **Screenshot** is taken and saved for validation of conditions. (\BDDcucumberTest_1\Screenshot)